shini4i/argo-watcher/docs/git-integration.md

 curl -X DELETE https://argo-watcher.example.com/api/v1/deploy-lock
 ```

+!!! note
-> Keep in mind that it will work only if keycloak integration is not enabled.
+    Keep in mind that it will work only if keycloak integration is not enabled.

 #### Frontend